Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## Post Exploitation: Persistence

+Alot of content here is just commands, I'll have to use ANKI to better try to remember.

 We can use msfvenom to create payloads.
 We can use BDF(Linux) and Shellter (Windows + Wine) to inject the payloads

 3 ways to maintain persistence:  1) Password Hashes (crack or pass) for services, 2) Users for services, 3)Backdoors